 - At night, if you use your phone as an alarm clock, keep it several feet from your body.
 It’s even better if you turn your phone off and use a traditional alarm clock.

-- Keeping a safe range from your laptop is ideal as well.
-Radiation is significantly less when it is 2-3 inches from your body, says Dr. Mercola.
+- Keep a safe range from your laptop.
+Radiation is significantly less when it is 2-3 inches away from your body, says Dr. Mercola.

 While technology does make life easier, it is not always safer.
 Every inch matters and can help protect you and your loved ones from harmful health risks.

-If you would like to learn more about how to protect yourself from EMF radiation, then you’ll be thrilled to hear that the best EMF protection is free – and you can start right now.
+If you’d like to learn more about protecting yourself from EMF radiation, then you’ll be thrilled to hear that the best EMF protection is free – and you can start right now.